Natalie Ogbourne

 Waking Up in the Wilderness Book Cover

-• Yellowstone fans
+• Favorite Yellowstone Season: fall

 When Natalie Ogbourne first visited Yellowstone National Park on a family vacation, she had no idea how it would change her life.
-This book invites you to embark on a four-decade journey through Yellowstone alongside Natalie as she navigates the fine line between solitude and isolation.
+Waking Up in the Wilderness: A Yellowstone Journey invites you to embark on a four-decade journey through Yellowstone alongside Natalie as she navigates the fine line between solitude and isolation.
 You’ll encounter the inseparable delights and dangers of the park in all four seasons—hiking, canoeing, fly fishing, snowmobiling, snowshoeing, and camping along the way.
 As you experience the transformational power of nature, you’ll learn that what’s true on the trail is true in life and be inspired to meet challenges with resilience and perspective.

 For first-person book news, click here.